kyma-project/kyma/docs/headless-cms/docs/03-02-docstopic-cr-lifecycle.md

 ## Asset CR manual changes

-The DocsTopic custom resource (CR) coordinates Asset CR creation, deletion, and changes.
-The DocsTopic Controller verifies DocsTopic definition on a regular basis and adds, removes, or modifies the Assets CRs accordingly.
+The DocsTopic custom resource (CR) coordinates Asset CR creation, deletion, and modifications.
+The DocsTopic Controller verifies DocsTopic definition on a regular basis and creates, deletes, or modifies the Assets CRs accordingly.

 The DocsTopic CR acts as the only source of truth for the Asset CRs it orchestrates.
-If you modify or remove any of them manually, DocsTopic Controller automatically overwrites it or updates it based on the DocsTopic CR definition.
+If you modify or remove any of them manually, DocsTopic Controller automatically overwrites such an Asset CR or updates it based on the DocsTopic CR definition.

 ##  DocsTopic CR and Asset CR dependencies